 Bill Clinton was reelected in 1996, but his second term was marred by scandal.
 Clinton became the second president in US history to be impeached, after he was discovered to have lied to Congress and the American people about his involvement in an extramarital affair with White House intern Monica Lewinsky.
 Though the House of Representatives charged Clinton with perjury and obstruction of justice, the Senate vote, which was largely along party lines, did not attain the two-thirds majority required by the US Constitution to remove him from office.

-To date, only two US presidents—Andrew Johnson and Bill Clinton—have been impeached by the House of Representatives.
-Both were acquitted by the Senate.
 No US president has been convicted by the Senate and removed from office.

 Despite the scandal, Clinton left the White House with the highest approval rating of any US president in the post-World War II era.